fyrkov/refcards/AWS/ASG.md

 :exclamation: When there are multiple policies in force at the same time, there's a chance that each policy could instruct ASG to scale out (or in) at the same time.
 Then ASG chooses the policy that provides the largest capacity for both scale-out and scale-in.

+#### ASG healthchecks
+ASG doesn't terminate an instance that came into service based on EC2 status checks and ELB health checks until the health check **grace period** expires.\
+The grace period is `300` sec by default.

+ASG does not immediately terminate instances with an `Impaired` status.\
+Instead, it waits a few minutes for the instance to recover.

+ASG might also delay or not terminate instances that fail to report data for status checks.\
+This usually happens when there is insufficient data for the status check metrics in Amazon CloudWatch.

+By default, ASG doesn't use the results of ELB healthchecks to determine an instance's health status when the group's health check configuration is set to EC2.\
+As a result, ASG doesn't terminate instances that fail ELB health checks.\

+You can define **custom healthchecks** in ASG.\

 #### ASG lifecycle hooks
 Lifecycle hooks enable you to perform custom actions as the ASG launches or terminates instances.\
 When an instance is paused, it remains in a wait state either until you complete the lifecycle\